 Claims encryption.
 Claims-based authentication requires identities to provide an encryption certificate for authentication.
 This certificate should be trusted by the computer where you are installing Microsoft Dynamics CRM Server so it must be located in the local Personal store where the Configure Claims-Based Authentication Wizard is running.

-SSL (HTTPS) encryption.
-The certificates for SSL encryption should be valid for host names similar to org.contoso.com, auth.contoso.com, and dev.contoso.com.
+TLS/SSL (HTTPS) encryption.
+The certificates for TLS/SSL encryption should be valid for host names similar to org.contoso.com, auth.contoso.com, and dev.contoso.com.
 To satisfy this requirement you can use a single wildcard certificate (*.contoso.com), a certificate that supports Subject Alternative Names, or individual certificates for each name.
 Individual certificates for each host name are only valid if you use different servers for each web server role.
 Multiple IIS bindings, such as a website with two HTTPS or two HTTP bindings, aren’t supported for running Microsoft Dynamics CRM.
 For more information about available options, contact your certification authority service company or your certification authority administrator.

 The CRMAppPool account of each Microsoft Dynamics CRM website must have read permission to the private key of the encryption certificate specified when configuring claims-based authentication.
 You can use the Certificates Microsoft Management Console (MMC) snap-in to edit permissions for the encryption certificate found in the Personal store of the local computer account.

 The following SQL Server components must be installed and running on the computer that is running SQL Server before you installMicrosoft Dynamics CRM Server:

 SQL word breakers

 This is only required for some Microsoft Dynamics CRM language editions.
 For more information about word breaker versions for languages supported by SQL Server see Configure and Manage Word Breakers and Stemmers for Search.